GPS Tracking System Overview: Complete Guide to Modern GPS Technology

 GPS tracking applications span multiple industries, from transportation and construction to emergency services and security operations.

 Real-time location monitoring provides continuous fleet visibility.
 Map interfaces display vehicle positions with 10-second updates.
-Geofencing creates virtual boundaries around specified areas.
+Geofencing creates virtual system around specified areas.

 Advanced Features